Loews Hotels

 Loews Hotels is an American luxury hospitality company that owns or operates 26 hotels in the United States and Canada.
 Loews' hotels and resorts are located in major North American city centers and resort destinations.

 Headquartered in New York City, Loews Hotels is a wholly owned subsidiary of Loews Corporation.
 Jonathan Tisch is the current chairman of Loews Hotels.
-Alex Tisch, the company's former president, will be Loews' new CEO effective January 1, 2023.
+Alex Tisch, the company's former president, is the Loews' new CEO, effective January 1, 2023.

 The company currently owns and/or operates 25 hotels and resorts in the United States and Canada, including New York City, Chicago, Philadelphia, Los Angeles, Orlando, San Diego, and Nashville.

 Good Neighbor Policy

 In 1990, CEO Jonathan Tisch created the "Good Neighbor Policy," which works with local organizations and schools, as well as umbrella organizations like DonorsChoose.
-Left over food and hotel furniture and dry goods are donated to local communities.
+Left-over food, hotel furniture, and dry goods are donated to local communities.
 The Good Neighbor Policy was awarded a 1996 President's Volunteer Service Award.